bodln/stargzr/README.md

 1. Open the player and copy your **Session ID**
 2. Click **Start Broadcasting** — you are now live
-3. Share your Session ID with someone else (all broadcaster IDs will be shown in a public list and people can tune in from there too)
+3. Share your Session ID with someone else (all broadcaster IDs are shown in the live broadcasts list and people can tune in directly from there)
-4. They paste it into the **Tune In** field and click **Tune In**
+4. They paste it into the **Tune In** field and click **Tune In**, or click **Tune In** directly from the broadcaster card
-5. Their playback syncs to yours — play, pause, and seek updates propagate in real time
+5. Their playback syncs to yours — play, pause, seek, and track changes propagate in real time

-Listeners receive an initial `Sync` on tune-in, then periodic `Heartbeat` messages for drift correction.
+Listeners receive an initial `Sync` on tune-in with latency compensation applied, then periodic `Heartbeat` messages for drift correction.
+When a track ends naturally an `AutoNext` message lets listeners finish their current track before advancing.
 If a broadcaster disconnects, all tuned listeners are notified automatically.

+While tuned in, listeners have access to:
+- **Resync** — immediately re-syncs to the broadcaster's current position
+- **Mute/Unmute** — toggles audio without affecting the broadcast

 ---

-## Uploading Music
+## Uploading Media

-Songs can be added to the library at runtime without restarting the server.
+Files can be added to the library at runtime without restarting the server.

-1. Click **Upload MP3** at the bottom of the player page
+1. Click **Upload Media** at the bottom of the player page
-2. Select one or more `.mp3` files
+2. Select one or more audio or video files
-3. The server validates the file type, checks the per-IP and total folder quotas, writes the file to disk, and inserts it into the live playlist in alphabetical order
+3. The server validates the file type, checks the per-IP and total folder quotas, writes the file to disk, converts video files to MP4 via ffmpeg, and inserts it into the live playlist in alphabetical order

 Upload limits (reset on server restart):